-GOP Senate chairman denies request for second hearing on DeVos nomination
+GOP chairman denies request for second DeVos hearing

 Washington — The Senate committee chairman on Monday rejected a formal request from Democrats for a second hearing to question west Michigan businesswoman and education secretary nominee Betsy DeVos about her complex financial holdings ahead of a committee vote Jan.
 31.